SUMUKHA-PK/Advanced-Data-Structures/README.md

 # Advanced Data Structures

-Here are some of our implementations of different complec data structures in C++.
+Here are some of our implementations of different complex data structures in C++.

 1. AVL Tree
 2. Red Black Tree